holsted/minesweeper/README.md

     -  Cheat: I could show the user the location of the mines, in any way I wanted, provided that the game still continued.

 The total time on this was supposed to be a couple hours.
 I went over that, but I also spent some time learning about object oriented Javascript.
-Anway, had a blast making it.
-If you want to play, head over to my [my blog][http://fajitanachos.com/Minesweeper].
+Anyway, had a blast making it.
+If you want to play, head over to my [my blog](http://fajitanachos.com/Minesweeper).